 Final Cut Pro

 Final Cut Pro is Apple's professional-level, non-linear, non-destructive video editing software.
 Originally designed by Macromedia in the mid-90s, the software has grown to be an industry giant in its own right.
 Newer iterations of the app have come to rely on Apple's Metal interface, making the program faster and more reliable than previous versions.
-Additional programs such as Motion and Compressor expand Apple's video editor, giving users the power to create eye-catching visual effects and easily export videos to a wide variety of formats.

 ● Non-destructive, non-linear video editing